freedge/dnsflow/README.md

 - in our proof of concept, we rebuild a list of interesting pods and egressfirewall resources every 10 seconds, so if the DNS query arrives too early it will fail for sure

+There could be other ideas, like using a http proxy like Squid to achieve the same thing for http/https traffic.

 # Running